 When working on something together that’s routine, appoint one person in charge.

-When travelling, we let one person drive, one person navigate.
-And those people can change!
-And agree on how to communicate, like “I’ll check the map every five minutes” or “I’ll tell you if I’m not sure where I am”.
+Another couple travel tip related to this is to agree on how to communicate, like “I’ll check the map every five minutes” or “I’ll tell you if I’m not sure where I am”.

 When something is mission-critical, we must both carefully do it, not just double-check each other’s work.